Gloomy day in Pittsburgh

 Cats N'At cat cafe in Wexford, PA

-The best cat cafe in the metro is Kitty Cat Queen Rescue.
+My favorite option in the metro is Kitty Cat Queen Rescue.
 The space is gorgeous with a separate room for adult cats and kittens.
 The staff is super friendly and the cats are awesome.
 There are a ton of toys, scratcher trees, and climbing posts for the cats to enjoy.
-I even adopted my ginger cat, Miles, here!
+I even adopted my ginger cat, Myles, here!
 Another great option is Cats N’At in Wexford.

 Adorable cat at Cats n'at in Wexford, PA